 Different options will have different perks, features and apps.
 We’ve broken down the four main manufactures to show what they can do for you

 Sony uses the YouView smart EPG.
-This means you get the full spectrum of catch up applications, this means you get iPlayer, ITV hub, more4 as well as Amazon and Netflix.
-The smart platform is powered by Android and developed by Google, its simple but not quite as use friendly some other models.
+This means you get the full spectrum of catch up applications, including iPlayer, ITV hub, more4 as well as Amazon Prime Video and Netflix.
+The smart platform is powered by Android and developed by Google.
+It's simple but not quite as user-friendly some other models.
 One advantage is with some of the higher end models the remote comes with voice text input system.

 Panasonic Smart TVs use a Firefox browser.
 Panasonic are big on customization, and you can play around with the home screen to contain your favourite apps.
 As of last year they incorporated Freeview play into all of their TVs meaning you can access any of your favourite catch up services as well as being to watch played in the last 7 days on Freeview.